Meet Mobile -- real-time swim results for Android and iOS devices.

 What Does "Circle In" Mean?

-At most meets, swimmers must “Circle In” (check-in) for certain events to be eligible to swim.
+At most long course meets (and longer short course events) swimmers must “Circle In” (check-in) to be eligible to swim.

 Near the entry to the pool, locate the swimmer listings which are typically posted on poster board and organized by gender, then by age-group.
 On each age-group poster board, you will see the events of the day, with a listing of each swimmer who entered the event.